Cambodia clamps down on environmental activists – DW – 07/12/2024

 Only five of the activists attended the trial.
 Four of them attended the sentencing and were swiftly arrested by authorities.
 One was not present for the sentencing and five other activists, including Spanish national Alejandro Gonzalez-Davison, the co-founder of Mother Nature, were convicted in absentia.

-Jacob Sims, a Southeast Asia regional expert on transnational crime and rights issues, said that threats to any interests of Cambodia's powerful elites run the risk of a harsh crackdown.
+Jacob Sims, a Southeast Asia regional expert on transnational crime and rights issues, told DW that activists could face a harsh clampdown if they were seen as posing a threat to the interests of Cambodia's elites.

-"That is what happened in the recent case of overt court weaponization against the Mother Nature activists," he added.
+"That is what happened in the recent case of overt court weaponization against the Mother Nature activists," Sims said.

 A threat to civil society